Icehawk78/FrozenCookies/README.md

 2. Go to the Console tab.
 3. Type the following on the commandline and press enter after:
 **Game.LoadMod("http://github.erbkaiser.com/FrozenCookies/frozen_cookies.js");**
 4. Frozen Cookies should tell you it's loaded in the console now.
-Feel free to close it, or keep it open.
+Feel free to close the browser console, or keep it open.
+If you keep it open, you'll get some detailed info whenever FC does its thing.

 ## Bookmarklet install (untested)